microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 Look at the Overview blade again for the Compute Utilization.
 Notice the significant drop in overall CPU resource usage compared to the previous workload execution:<br><br>

 <img src="../graphics/Azure_Portal_Compute_Query_Comparison.png" alt="Azure_Portal_Compute_Query_Comparison"/>

+>**NOTE:** If you continue to increase vCores for this database you can improve performance up to a threshold where all queries have plenty of CPU resources.
+This does not mean you must match the number of vCores to the number of concurrent users from your workload.
+In addition, you can change the Pricing Tier to use **Serverless** *Compute Tier* instead of **Provisioned** to achieve a more "auto-scaled" approach to a workload.
+For example, for this workload if you chose a min vCore value of 2 and max VCore value of 8, this workload would immediately scale to 8vCores.

 - Observe differences with XEvents.